Cats purring benefits people

 For a directory of UK cat rescues, visit Catchat

 For help with pet care for the elderly, visit the Cinnamon Trust, who have a network of volunteers who'll help with pet care around the UK.
 They also have a list of residential homes which take pets along with residents.

 Click here for pet friendly landlords

-Go to Pet Supermarket to see their latest offers - great offers & prices for pet owners.
+Go to Zooplus to see their latest offers - great offers & prices for pet owners.
 We use them all the time, and highly recommend them.